-Net Profit Ratio
+Net Profit Ratio: Definition

-(NP ratio taken together with the return on equity (ROE) ratio, shows how well the company marks up its goods for sale and how well it manages to contain its indirect expenses within the gross profit margin.
+The net profit ratio, taken together with the return on equity (ROE) ratio, shows how well the company marks up its goods for sale and how well it manages to contain its indirect expenses within the gross profit margin.

-If we take gross profit as a percentage of sales (gross profit ratio) and then relate it to the net profit as a percentage to sales (net profit ratio), we can evaluate the efficacy of the company’s pricing policy.
+If we take gross profit as a percentage of sales (gross profit ratio) and then relate it to net profit as a percentage of sales (net profit ratio), we can evaluate the efficacy of a company’s pricing policy.

 - Gross sales: $4,850,000

 - Sales returns: $50,000

-Net profit before tax: $960,000
+- Net profit before tax: $960,000

 - Corporation tax rate: 50%

 NP ratio = ($480,000*/$4,800,000**) × 100